 9. Sit in a relaxed, upright position.
 This makes inhaling easier and helps the medicine get into your lungs.

 10. Insert the mouthpiece and take slow, deep breaths.
 Then, breathe normally in and out through the mouthpiece until your treatment is complete.
 Treatment should take about 14 minutes but could take up to 20 minutes.
-Be sure to hold the handset level throughout the treatment (Figure 7).
+Be sure to hold the Lamira Nebuliser Handset level throughout the treatment (Figure 7).